-apportionable income even though the actual transaction or activity involving the property that gives rise to the income does not occur in [this State].
+(D) If the property is or was held in furtherance of the taxpayer's trade or business beyond mere financial betterment, then income from that property may be business apportionable income even though the actual transaction or activity involving the property that gives rise to the income does not occur in [this State].

-- (E) If with respect to an item of property a taxpayer (i) takes a deduction from business-income that is apportioned to [this State] or (ii) includes the original cost in the property factor, it is presumed that the item or property is or was integral-related to the operation of to the taxpayer's trade or business-operations.
-No presumption arises from the absence of any of these actions. - (F) Application of the functional test is generally unaffected by the form of the property (e.g., tangible or intangible property, real or personal property).
-Income arising from an intangible interest, as, for example, corporate stock or other intangible interest in a businessan entity or a group of assets, is business apportionable income when the intangible itself or the property underlying or associated with the intangible is or was an integral, functional, or operative component related to the operation of the taxpayer's trade or business operations.
-(Property that has been converted tononbusiness use is no longer related to the operation of the taxpayer's trade or business (see IV.1.(a).(54)(A)) has lost its character as a business-functional asset and is not subject to the rule of the preceding sentence.)
+(E) If with respect to an item of property a taxpayer (i) takes a deduction from business income that is apportioned to [this State] or (ii) includes the original cost in the property factor, it is presumed that the item or property is or was integral related to the operation of to the taxpayer's trade or business operations.
+No presumption arises from the absence of any of these actions.

+(F) Application of the functional test is generally unaffected by the form of the property (e.g., tangible or intangible property, real or personal property).
+Income arising from an intangible interest, as, for example, corporate stock or other intangible interest in in a business an entity or a group of assets, is business apportionable income when the intangible itself or the property underlying or associated with the intangible is or was an integral, functional, or operative component related to the operation of the taxpayer's trade or business-operations.
+(Property that is no longer related to the operation of the taxpayer's trade or business, pursuant to subsection (A) of this section, is not subject to the rule of the preceding sentence Property that has been converted to nonbusiness useis no longer related to the operation of the taxpayer's trade or business (see IV.1.(a).(54)(A)) has lost its character as a business functional asset and is not subject to the rule of the preceding sentence.)
 Thus, while apportionment of income derived from transactions involving intangible property as business apportionable income may be supported by a finding that the issuer of the intangible property and the taxpayer are engaged in the same trade or business, i.e., the same unitary business, establishment of such a relationship is not the exclusive basis for concluding that the income is subject to apportionment.
-It is sufficient to support the finding of apportionable income if the holding of the intangible interest served an operational rather than an investment function of mere financial betterment. - (6) Relationship of transactional and functional tests to U.S. Constitution.
-The Due Process Clause and the Commerce Clause of the U.S. Constitution restrict States from apportioning income as business apportionable income that has no rational relationship with the taxing State.
+It is sufficient to support the finding of apportionable income if the holding of the intangible interest served an operational rather than an investment function of mere financial betterment.

+(6) Relationship of transactional and functional tests to U.S. Constitution.
+The Due Process Clause and the Commerce Clause of the U.S. Constitution restrict setates from apportioning income as business apportionable income that has no rational relationship with the taxing setate.
 The protection against extra-territorial state taxation afforded by these Clauses is often described as the "unitary business principle."
 The unitary business principle requires apportionable income to be derived from the same unitary business that is being conducted at least in part in [this State].
-The unitary business that is conducted in [this State] includes both a unitary business that the taxpayer alone may be conducting and a unitary business the taxpayer may conduct with any other person or persons.
-Satisfaction of either the transactional test or the functional test complies with the unitary business principle, because each test requires that the transaction or activity (in the case of the transactional test) or the property (in the case of the functional test) to be tied to the same trade or business that is being conducted within [this State].
-Determination of the scope of the unitary business being conducted in [this State] is without regard to extent to which [this State] requires or permits combined reporting. - (7) Nonbusiness Non-apportionable income.
-Nonbusiness Non-apportionable income means all income other than business apportionable income. - ••• Reg.
-IV.1.(b).
-Principles for Determining the Existence of a Unitary Business.
+The unitary business that is conducted in [this State] includes both a unitary business that the taxpayer alone may be conducting and a unitary business the taxpayer may conduct with any other